FAQGURU/FAQGURU/topics/en/html5.md

 * https://www.w3schools.com/html/html_charset.asp

 [[↑] Back to top](#HTML5)
 ### What were some of the key goals and motivations for the HTML5 specification?
-(Mid)

 HTML5 was designed to replace HTML 4, XHTML, and the HTML DOM Level 2.
 The key goals and motivations behind the HTML5 specification were to: